nlp-unibuc/nlp-unibuc-website/content/pages/events/wg1-workshop26.md

 - Mircea Mihai Marin / mircea-mihai.marin at unibuc . ro

-## Supported by
+## Funding
-The workshop is sponsored the MultiplEYE COST Action.
+The workshop is funded by the MultiplEYE COST Action.
 The workshop will provide financial support to cover travel expenses for a limited number of participants.
 Priority will be given to junior researchers.

 <style>